Science & Innovation

-Because neurological diseases devastate so many people worldwide, we believe no other disease area holds as much unmet need or as much promise.
+Because neurological diseases devastate so many people worldwide, we believe no other disease area holds as much unmet need or promise.

 We have a diverse portfolio of approved drugs to treat MS. We are taking a variety of approaches to further our understanding of this disease and how to treat it.